akdarrah/onepost-ui/README.md

 ### Styles

-OnepostUI makes use of an `iframe` to render the form.
+OnePostUI makes use of an `iframe` to render the form.
 Make sure your `iframe` is styled nicely using CSS.
 We also use [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer) to make sure the content of the form is always visible.

 ```css
 iframe {